mlswg/mls-architecture/draft-ietf-mls-architecture.md

 * The client's asymmetric encryption public key.

 All the parameters in the KeyPackage are signed with the signature private key corresponding to the credential.

-The Delivery Service is responsible for ensuring that each KeyPackage is only used to add its client to a single group, with the possible exception of a "last resort" KeyPackage that's specially designated by the client to be used multiple times.
-As noted in the previous section, users may own multiple clients, each with their own keying material.
+As noted in {{group-members}}, users may own multiple clients, each with their own keying material.
 Each KeyPackage is specific to an MLS version and ciphersuite, but a client may want to offer support for multiple protocol versions and ciphersuites.
-As such, there may be multiple KeyPackages stored by each user for a mix of protocol versions, ciphersuites, and end-user devices -- in addition to the multiplicity required to support single-use.
+As such, there may be multiple KeyPackages stored by each user for a mix of protocol versions, ciphersuites, and end-user devices.

 When a client wishes to establish a group or add clients to a group, it first contacts the Delivery Service to request KeyPackages for each other client,